DevVali/djs-template/README.md

 npm i keyv
 ```

-Additionally, install @keyv/sqlite (we used SQLite in this template):
+Additionally, install @keyv/sqlite (we used SQLite in this template).

 ```
 npm i @keyv/sqlite